 A student withdrawn from a program due to unsatisfactory progress, attendance or behavior must receive administrative approval before re-enrolling at Lake Technical College.
-A VA eligible student who is readmitted to a program must show satisfactory progress for one nine-week grading period before requesting that his/her VA benefits be reinstated.
+A VA eligible student who is readmitted to a program must show satisfactory progress for one academic quarter before requesting that his/her VA benefits be reinstated.